yongjinjiang/SQLAlchemy_FLASK_Weather/README.md

 ## Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+Now that you have completed your initial analysis, design a Flask based on the queries that you have just developed.

 * Use FLASK to create your routes.